igor-on-git/igor-on-git/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Igor!
-I’m currently working in communication industry.
+I’m currently working in digital communication field.
 I’m passionate about machine and deep learning.

 <!--
 **IgorLevakov/IgorLevakov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.